 In this section, we discuss manual configuration of an installed NDB Cluster by creating and editing configuration files.

 NDB Cluster also provides a GUI installer which can be used to perform the configuration without the need to edit text files in a separate application.
-For more information, see Section 4.1, “The NDB Cluster Auto-Installer”.
+For more information, see Section 4.8, “The NDB Cluster Auto-Installer (No longer supported)”.

 For our four-node, four-host NDB Cluster (see Cluster nodes and host computers), it is necessary to write four configuration files, one per node host.